Last updated on June 15th, 2021 at 12:56 pm

 Your smartphone or tablet are great tools for exploring Florida.
 In addition to GPS, you just need a few valuable apps.

-Here are 9 apps we find invaluable for getting around the Sunshine State.
+We find these apps invaluable for exploring the Sunshine State.

 Florida State Parks and Beaches — This interactive guide by Pocket Ranger is the official app for Florida State Parks to find parks.
 Location based, the app will find state parks near you or you can search for information about any Florida State Park.
 You can also search by activity or region from an interactive map.
 Another nice feature is the real-time download of state park news and events.
 FREE.
 By ParksByNature Network.
 Available for Apple | Android |

-Allstays Camp and RV — This is my backup campground finder when I’m on the road.
+Allstays Camp and RV — This is my campground finder when I’m on the road.
 I use this app to find nearby campgrounds or scout ahead.
-The app also helps you find other services. almost every time I take a trip, even if I’m not in the RV or looking for a place to camp.
+The app also helps you find other services. even if I’m not in the RV or looking for a place to camp.
 In this wonderful piece of tech, you can locate services needed for any road trip – gas stations (I love me some truck stops), rest stops (shouldn’t have drank that 64 oz. soda), lots of stores that offer camping/trip supplies and lots more. $9.99.
 By Allstays LLC.

 Dark Sky.
 This weather forecasting app is amazing, enhanced by community input.
 Notifications include alerts if rain is heading your way — and it forecasts rainfall at your location down to the minute you’ll see the first drizzle.
 The community reacts by confirming or denying rainfall in your area, enhancing its forecasting and reporting power.
 How can a paddler do without it?
 Isn’t this what we need when looking up at the sky during a four-hour paddle?
 This is my go-to weather app at home, on the road or on the water.
 It follows you around.
 Very reliable.
 Very addictive.
 Free.
 By DarkSky.net